 Further information is contained in the Australian Antarctic Division’s Partnerships and gift policy PDF.

 This policy relates to partnerships with the Australian Antarctic Division, and is a component of the Department of Agriculture Water and the Environment’s broader partnership framework.

 Antarctic Science Foundation

 Working closely with the Antarctic Science Foundation is one way that we extend the reach of our Antarctic science.

 The Antarctic Science Foundation is an independent, environmental charitable organisation.
-The principal purpose of the Antarctic Science Foundation is to support world-class scientific research delivered under the Australian Antarctic Program, including new and iconic scientific research endeavours, which will enhance the understanding and protection of the Antarctic, Southern Ocean and sub-Antarctic natural environments.
+The principal purpose of the Antarctic Science Foundation is to support world-class scientific research delivered under the Australian Antarctic Program.
+This includes new and iconic scientific research endeavours, which will enhance the understanding and protection of the Antarctic, Southern Ocean and sub-Antarctic natural environments.

 This is an important goal and one the Government supports.